DebuggyTeam/architecture-extensions/README.md

 To discuss this mod or give suggestions/feedback, join Debuggy Community: https://discord.gg/bWN57F5CCA

+## About Ports
+The Debuggy Team won't be porting any of our mods to Forge, Fabric, or any previous Minecraft version.

+If you want a Debuggy mod on, say, Forge 1.12.2 or on 1.7.10, you are welcome to create a port yourself, as long as you follow the project's license.
+Please let us know if you do, as we may endorse high-quality ports!

 ## Credits
 - Carter for the Rose Quartz and H Beam textures: https://github.com/woodiertexas/architecture-extensions/pull/8
 - Azagwen for the roof block models: https://github.com/woodiertexas/architecture-extensions/pull/7